 be at ease.

-Backing a young horse should take about 3 months, give or take one depending on temperament.
+Starting a young horse under saddle should take about 3 months, give or take one

 A tune up could be done with daily work for however long we want depending on how